toluaj/nestjs-tasktacker/README.md

 npm run test
 ```

-This command will execute 15 tests forfor 4 test suites (Auth, Prisma, Todo, and Users).
+This command will execute 15 tests forfor 4 test suites (Auth, Prisma, Todo, and Users) using the Jest testing framework/.

 ## Bonus Features